-- Fragrance free or naturally scented (I also hate when companies simply say “fragrance” which could mean anything)
+Fragrance free or naturally scented (I also hate when companies simply say “fragrance” which could mean anything)

     Additional criteria for green beauty and body care products

     - Certification: THIS IS A BIGGIE – is a product labeled as organic?
 If so, it must be certified.
-If a product is not officially certified, and yet the packaging makes organic claims, it’ll lose big points with me.
-I like some natural, non-certified products.
-What I don’t like are natural products that claim to be organic when they’ve got nothing backing that claim up.
+If a product is not

+    officially certified, and yet the packaging makes organic claims, it’ll lose big points with me.
+I like some

+    non-certified products.
+What I don’t like are products that claim to be organic when they’ve got nothing backing that

+    claim up.

     - Ingredients: Are they toxic?
 Biodegradable?
 Will the ingredients harm me or the planet?
-Can I pronounce all the ingredients?
+Can I pronounce all the

+    ingredients?
 Do I have to look them up in a chemistry book to know what they are?
 Are the ingredients organic or local?

-- Skin Deep: What is the product’s Skin Deep rating?
-What is the company’s Skin Deep rating?
+    - Skin Deep: What is the company and product’s Skin Deep rating?

     - Disclosure: Are all ingredients listed on both the packaging and website?
 Can I easily find them?

-- Usefulness: Does it do what it’s supposed to – does it work better than conventional versions?
+    - Usefulness: Does it do what it’s supposed to – does it work as well or better than conventional versions?

     - Cost: Is it affordable to the average consumer?
 Is it worth the price?
-Could I easily make a green and less expensive version of the product myself, at home?
+Could I easily make a green and less expensive

+    version of the product myself, at home?